corbynkwan/calorie-tracker/README.md

 <h2>Project Description </h2>

-Calorie-Tracker is a web application designed to support students’ dietary goals by helping them track their calorie intake and recommending food options available on UBC campus.
-Students can easily log their daily food, visualize a breakdown of their food intake, and receive restaurant and food suggestions based on menus’ nutrition facts.
+Calorie-Tracker is a web application designed to support UBC students’ dietary goals.
+Create your first food diary with Calorie-Tracker’s exclusive menu selection from UBC restaurants, and view your personal nutrient reports and food recommendations on UBC campus to make healthy food choices!

 <h3>Who is it for: </h3>
 <ul>